adamedx/autographps/README.md

 PS> get-graphitem me
 ```

-After you've responeded to the authentication prompt, you should see output that represents your user object similar to the following:
+After you've responded to the authentication prompt, you should see output that represents your user object similar to the following:

     id                : 82f53da9-b996-4227-b268-c20564ceedf7
     officeLocation    : 7/3191